-1) Specify the user name, enter the old password, specify a new password and confirm the new password.
+1) Specify the user name, enter the current password, specify a new password and confirm the new password.

 User Name Create a user name for login.
-The user name should be less than 16 characters and no spaces are allowed.
-Old Password Enter the old password of the switch.
-By default, the old password is admin .
+Requirement for the user name varies among different devices.
+If your user name fails to meet the requirement, check the prompt information.
+Current Password Enter the current password of the switch.
+By default, the password is admin .
 New Password Specify a new password for login.
-The password should be less than 16 characters and no spaces are allowed.
+Requirement for the password varies among different devices.
+If your password fails to meet the requirement, check the prompt information.
 Confirm Password Retype the new password.

-5 Backing Up and Restoring
+6 Backing Up and Restoring